NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 # Implementation Status

-**Note to the RFC Editor**: please remove this entire section before publication.
+**Note to the RFC Editor**: please remove this entire appendix before publication.

 In the following implementation status descriptions, "DNS Catalog Zones" refers to DNS Catalog Zones as described in this document.